ianlin17/Scared-tale/README.md

-# This website is focusing on introducing Live Action Role-Playing (LARP) also the stores where to play in Taiwan, so right now Mandarin only.
+This website is for Live Action Role-Playing (LARP), here you get to know all the scripts and stores to play in Taiwan.
+You may share your thoughs on each script and give it a rating.